 Where: Camden Passage, Islington, London N1 8EA.
 England, UK When: Wednesday and Saturday: 09:00 – 18:00 (but most of the boutiques and stalls are open all week) More information: read our full review of Camden Passage

 2. Best Flea Markets in London: Brick Lane Market – East London

-Brick Lane is famous for a lot of things, such as its impressive and controversial street art, wide selection of Curry houses, overpriced coffee shops, edgy east end hipsters and most importantly, the Brick Lane market.
+Brick Lane is famous for a lot of things; Such as its impressive and controversial street art, the wide selection of Curry houses, overpriced coffee shops, and edgy east-end hipsters.
+And most importantly, the Brick Lane market.

 While its name might suggest it, this popular flea market isn’t just a street filled with flea market booths and rowdy merchants.
 It is actually a labyrinth of five flea markets that are intricately entwined.
-The Truman Markets are based within the borders of the 11-acre Old Truman Brewery, at the northern end of Brick Lane, and consist of The Sunday UpMarket, the Vintage Market, the Backyard Market, the Tea Rooms and the Boiler House Food Hall.
+The Truman Markets are based within the borders of the 11-acre Old Truman Brewery.
+It is located at the northern end of Brick Lane, and consists of 5 markets; The Sunday UpMarket, the Vintage Market, the Backyard Market, the Tea Rooms, and the Boiler House Food Hall.

 The extensive array of vintage wares and bric-a-brac on offer is almost overwhelming.
-After a day of shopping for second-hand clothes, vintage crockery, silverware and homeware, you can find some delicious authentic global cuisine in the Boiler House Food Hall.
+After a day of shopping for second-hand clothes, vintage crockery, silverware, and homeware, you can find some delicious authentic global cuisine in the Boiler House Food Hall.
 Stop there for a well-deserved bite to eat and a refreshing pint of beer.
-No wonder why Brick Lane flea market is an all time favourite of flea market enthusiasts in London!
+No wonder why Brick Lane flea market is an all-time favorite of flea market enthusiasts in London!